TomfromBerlin/diskguard/README.md

 # disable plugin (default: enable)
 zshdg disable

 # Run 'zshdg' to display more commands.
-Each command has several ways (long, medium, short) to invoke it.
+Each command has several ways
+# (long, medium, short) to invoke it.

+# After changing a value with on of these commands you'll find a file
+# named 'diskguard.conf' in the plugin directory.
+# You can edit this file to change the settings, too.

 # ──────────────────────────────────────────────────────────────────
 # Do not play around with the following settings!
 I'm serious!